Barry Seal: In Nicaragua

-Participants at the meeting included Pablo Escobar and Jorge, Fabio Jr., and Juan David Ochoa.
+Participants at the meeting included Pablo Escobar, Jorge Ochoa, Fabio Ochoa, and Juan Ochoa.
 The Colombian government had recently conducted a major raid on the cartel's manufacturing facilities at a remote jungle location called Tranquilandia, resulting in the destruction of millions of dollars of both processed and unprocessed cocaine.
 Seal's claims about this meeting and its aftermath, as presented by the Reagan administration, were denied by the Sandinista government and resulted in serious scrutiny by the media.

 According to Seal, the traffickers were making arrangements to set up shipping and production facilities in Nicaragua, where they had struck a deal with the Sandinista government.
 These arrangements were not yet complete, so Seal's first shipment was to be a direct flight to the U.S. Originally planned for mid-April, the flight did not take place until the end of May.
 When it did, the overloaded plane crashed at the Colombia airfield on takeoff.
 The cartel provided a new plane, but it lacked the capacity for a direct flight to the U.S., so the cartel arranged a stopover in Nicaragua, which was earlier than the originally planned stopover at an airfield in Los Brasiles near Managua.
 After refueling, Seal left Los Brasiles, flying without lights, and was fired upon by Nicaraguan military units as he flew near Managua.
 The plane was hit by gunfire, and Seal had to make an emergency landing at Sandino International Airport in Managua.
 The drugs were unloaded by the military, and Seal and his co-pilot were taken to detention in downtown Managua.
 They were then released to the cartel's Nicaraguan contact, Federico Vaughan.
 This account was criticized by reporter Jonathan Kwitny, then working as a staff reporter at the Wall Street Journal, in a critique of the administration's claims in April 1987, who pointed out that the Administration had earlier referred to Los Brasiles as a military facility, while later acknowledging it to be a civilian field primarily used by crop-dusters, as the field was listed at the time by Department of Defense documentation.